Ignition magneto: Design

 A second coil, with many more turns than the primary, is wound on the same iron core to form an electrical transformer.
 The ratio of turns in the secondary winding to the number of turns in the primary winding, is called the turns ratio.
 Voltage across the primary coil results in a proportional voltage being induced across the secondary winding of the coil.
 The turns ratio between the primary and secondary coil is selected so that the voltage across the secondary reaches a very high value, enough to arc across the gap of the spark plug.
 As the voltage of the primary winding rises to several hundred volts, the voltage on the secondary winding rises to several tens of thousands of volts, since the secondary winding typically has 100 times as many turns as the primary winding.

-The capacitor and the coil together form a resonant circuit which allows the energy to oscillate from the capacitor to the coil and back again.
-Due to the inevitable losses in the system, this oscillation decays fairly rapidly.
-This dissipates the energy that was stored in the condenser in time for the next closure of the points, leaving the condenser discharged and ready to repeat the cycle.

-On more advanced magnetos the cam ring can be rotated by an external linkage to alter the ignition timing.

-In a modern installation, the magneto only has a single low tension winding which is connected to an external ignition coil which not only has a low tension winding, but also a secondary winding of many thousands of turns to deliver the high voltage required for the spark plug(s).
-Such a system is known as an "energy transfer" ignition system.
-Initially this was done because it was easier to provide good insulation for the secondary winding of an external coil than it was in a coil buried in the construction of the magneto (early magnetos had the coil assembly externally to the rotating parts to make them easier to insulate—at the expense of efficiency).
-In more modern times, insulation materials have improved to the point where constructing self-contained magnetos is relatively easy, but energy transfer systems are still used where the ultimate in reliability is required such as in aviation engines.